farahsaliba/meetup_042618/README.md

-# meetup_042618
+# R-Ladies 4/26/18 Meetup

-Materials for the April 2018 R-Ladies Meetup
+Materials for the April 2018 R-Ladies Meetup including two data sets and one R Markdown file.